Episode 1 (Coronation Street)

-"Episode 1", the first episode of the British television soap opera Coronation Street, was broadcast live on ITV on 9 December 1960, and was broadcast in black-and-white.
+Episode 1of the British television soap opera Coronation Street was broadcast live on ITV on 9 December 1960, and was broadcast in black-and-white.
 Episode 2 was video taped shortly after the airing.

 Plot

 The series first introduces Florrie Lindley (Betty Alberge), who has bought up the local Corner Shop from Elsie Lappin (Maudie Edwards), who has now retired after working there for many years.
-Elsie warns Florrie about the residents and stays around to show her the tricks of the trade.
+Elsie stays on in order to show Florrie the ropes; warning her about some of the residents on the Street.

 At No. 11, Elsie Tanner (Pat Phoenix) berates her 18-year-old son Dennis (Philip Lowrie), who has recently been released from prison.
 She wants him to find work, which is not easy for him because of his criminal record, but she accuses him of not trying hard enough.
-Because he went to prison for theft, she also accuses him of stealing two shillings from her purse.
+Because he went to prison for theft, she also accuses him of stealing two shillings from her purse, which he denies.
 Elsie tells Dennis that she wishes they were more like the Barlow family, who apparently do not argue all the time.

 At No. 3, 21-year-old student Ken Barlow (William Roache) is eating dinner with his parents, Frank (Frank Pemberton) and Ida (Noel Dyson).
 Frank starts accusing Ken of being too snobbish and being embarrassed by his working class family, but Ken defends himself, and Ida tries to keep the peace.
 Ken states that he is taking his middle class girlfriend, Susan Cunningham (Patricia Shakesby), to the Imperial Hotel, which Frank angrily forbids, as Ida works as a cleaner in the kitchens there and he does not like the thought of Ken spending money in the same establishment where his mother works hard to earn it.
 Ken's younger brother David (Alan Rothwell) arrives home from work and tells his father that his bicycle has got a puncture, which Frank is more than happy to repair.
 David sits at the table and asks Ken what is wrong and Ken tells him about the argument between him and Frank, which David is not surprised about.
 The two brothers seem to get on fine despite their differences.